Best Things to Do in Williamsburg, Virginia in October 2025

 Family Frights at Jamestown Settlement

-Jamestown Settlement on Friday and Saturday, October 25 and 26
+Jamestown Settlement on Friday and Saturday, October 24 and 25

 Paws at the River

-This awesome market has a pet parade (costumes…YES!) a spot on the waterfront where you can get your pet portrait or family picture with the pet – it is free!
+This awesome market has a pet parade (costumes…YES!) a spot on the waterfront where you can get your pet portrait or family picture with the pet!
 There is a wonderful market that day and many activities for the whole family.
+Children activities include Trick-or-treating at Historic Yorktown businesses and a dog bandana craft.
+Vendors selling seasonal produce; fresh baked goods; meats; fresh-cut flowers; honey; and more!
 You don’t want to miss this themed market.
+More info

 Precarious Beer’s Field Dayz

-6th annual Field Dayz is all about the boos and the brews, celebrate spooky season alongside some favorite craft breweries.
-Tickets go on sale September 1 A portion of every ticket sold, in addition to event raffle tickets, will benefit the Children’s Hospital of The King’s Daughters (CHKD)!
-You can also bring a toy to donate (brand new and not wrapped).
-Learn more and purchase tickets here.
+7th annual Field Dayz, a day of craft beer, food, music, and yard games — this is gonna be an exciting Halloween Hoedown!
+A portion of every ticket sold, in addition to event raffle tickets, will benefit the Children’s Hospital of The King’s Daughters (CHKD)!
+Festival goers are asked to bring a toy to donate (brand new and not wrapped).
+Learn more and purchase tickets.

 Yorktoberfest Riverwalk Landing Yorktown

 Sample more than 40 beers (unlimited tastings), ciders, and more, from Coastal Virginia at this annual event hosted by the York County Chamber of Commerce.
 With live music, beer classes, and vendors, you’ll definitely have something to yodel about!
 This is a tented event and will be held rain or shine.
-Learn more Get your tickets here.
+Get your tickets.

 afternoon-tea-at-williamsburg-inn-